A SURVEY OF OPTIONS AND STRATEGIES

 Cable specifications are an important part of the USB PD protocol, because, as well as the power source being able to supply the required power, a connected cable must also be able to carry that supplied power.
 Higher power requires a higher specification cable, for instance, heavier gauge conductors.
 Standard Type-C cables (with no built in circuitry) should support up to 3 Amps of current by default.
 But in order for a USB PD compliant source to advertise capabilities greater than 3A, the Type-C cable must be an Electronically Marked Cable Assembly (EMCA).
 The electronic marking is accomplished by embedding a USB PD controller chip into the plug at one or both ends of the cable.
 The cable controller stores configuration data related to the identity and capabilities of the cable.
 Electronic marking is needed in a Type-C Cable when VBUS current of more than 3 Amps is required.
 Of course, an Electronically Marked cable will be more expensive than the corresponding un-marked cable.
 We could say that the benefits of an Electronically Marked cable are not very relevant for the X-T3 camera, since it would have limited ability to utilise current higher than the 3A default.
 The next step up in current rating is 5A, and since 5 Amps at 5 Volts is 25 Watts, that already exceeds the X-T3’s 18 Watt power rating.
 The simple “un-marked” type-C cable may be sufficient for the X-T3’s power requirements.
 Importantly, after the setting of the USB Default Operation, if the PD protocol cannot be established, then the power remains at the default vSafe5V, which should mean there is no risk of damage to equipment.
 In this way, interoperability between PD capable equipment and legacy USB equipment and cables, is maintained.

-In summary, it would seem that the X-T3, even in a fully PD compliant connection context, does not exploit the possibility of negotiating elevated power levels through the PD protocol, simply because the camera does not need those elevated levels.
-The camera is, however, able to gainfully utilise the increased default power level offered by PD capable equipment (maximum current of 3000mA rather than 900mA), and this is why connection to a PD capable port (marked with the letters “PD”), is both advantageous, and preferable to connection through a standard port.
+In summary, it would seem that the X-T3, even in a fully PD compliant connection context, does not exploit the possibility of negotiating elevated power levels through the PD protocol, probably because the camera does not need those elevated levels.
+The camera is, however, able to gainfully utilise the increased default power level offered by PD capable equipment (maximum current of 3000mA, rather than 900mA), and this is why connection to a PD capable port (marked with the letters “PD”), is both advantageous, and preferable to connection through a standard port.
 If your goal is to get maximum and continuous power for video production, an alternative option is to use V-Mount batteries with D-Tap (as explained in Section J – “DC Coupler”).

 USB HUBS NOT SUITABLE